jiriklepl/noarr-mpi/README.md

 ## Visualization

-Generate virtual Python environment and enter it:
+Generate a virtual Python environment and enter it:

 ```bash
 python3 -m venv .venv